abuahmed/chrome-extensions-privacy-policy/README.md

 ## Links to Other Websites

-My Google Chrome Extensions may contain links to other websites not operated by me.
+My Google Chrome Extensions may contain links to other websites that I do not operate.
 This Privacy Policy does not cover how that website processes personal information.
-I encourage you to review the Privacy Policy of every website that you visit.
+I'd like you to please review the Privacy Policy of every website that you visit.

 ## Changes to this Privacy Policy